AashvikTyagi/AashvikTyagi/README.md

 I’m Aashvik, student and maker.
-I enjoy robotics, embedded, c++, python, gaming, books, art, origami, cad, and tech in general.
+I enjoy robotics, embedded, c, python, gaming, books, art, origami, cad, and tech in general.

 <!---
 AashvikTyagi/AashvikTyagi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.